 Inclement weather: See the policy in the College Catalog.
-If a student does not feel safe going to campus due to unusual weather conditions, the student can join class via secure video conference software.
 If a student does not feel safe going to clinical due to unusual weather conditions, missed clinical time will be considered an excused absence however, clinical time must be made up based on the College Credit Hour Policy.
-If the college campus (Lucas County) is closed due to inclement weather, students do not report to their clinical site(s).
-The Program Director will determine how clinical time is made up based on established college practices.
+If the College campus (Lucas County) is closed due to inclement weather, students do not report to their clinical site(s).
+The Program Director will determine how clinical time is made up based on established College practices.